sosuisen/git-documentdb/docs-api/git-documentdb.syncresultpush.md

 - commits are sorted from old to new.

-- commits.remote: List of commits which has been pushed to remote
+- commits.remote: List of commits that had been pushed to remote